Skulldorom/React_Flask/README.md

 ## Basic Info
-A secret.py file is required to run the application which will hold all secret keys it will require the following variabel `appkey=""` which will be the secret key for flask
+A secret.py file is required to run the application which will hold all secret keys it will require the following variable `appkey=""` which will be the secret key for flask

 ## Changes to make before production
 1. Before building using yarn